melayyoub/RecentCustomModule/README.md

 We do understand your time is valuable and therefore tried to keep the scope of this challenge to 1-2 hours.
 The goal is to see your approach to the problem and your coding style rather than delivering a specific set of features.

+; Adding new Test file

+1- Test Drupal function
+2- Generate New dummy contents
+3- Check the Site after Enabling the module